sap-tutorials/abap-core-development/tutorials/abap-environment-gcts-byog/abap-environment-gcts-byog.md

 To import your released transport into a target system (e.g., your test or production system), you must clone the same repository into this target system.

 1. Repeat step 3.2 to 3.4.
-The only difference is the “Repository Role”, which now must be set to “Target”.
+The only difference is the "Repository Role", which now must be set to "Target".

     <!-- border -->
     ![step5a-clone-to-target](step5a-clone-to-target.png)